Educational anthropology: History of educational anthropology

-Education anthropology is typically considered to have originated in the mid-1920s, with field consolidation occurring in the 1950s and 1960s and spurring the theoretical shifts that define the field into the 21st century.
+Educational anthropology is typically considered to have originated in the mid-1920s, with field consolidation in the 1950s and 1960s that spurred the theoretical shifts that define the field into the present.
 The history of the field is intertwined with the history of Teachers College, Columbia University.
 In 1896, Franz Boas established the department of anthropology at Columbia; it was only two years later, in 1898, that Teachers College was founded.
 Although it was not until 1935 that a course entitled "Anthropology and Education" was offered, some students trained in both programs, including Elsie Clews Parsons.
-In 1947, Margaret Mead began a formal relationship with Teachers College from the department of anthropology at Columbia.
+In 1947, Margaret Mead began a formal relationship with Teachers College from the department of anthropology.
 This mirrored the change to the overall field, in which Anthropology and Education (and the corresponding Council on Anthropology and Education) were formed by Margaret Mead, Solon Kimball, and Conrad Arensberg at Columbia, as well as George Spindler and colleagues at Stanford.

-For educational anthropology in the United Kingdom, the 1930s saw social anthropology that ethnographically considered educational forms of the Tallensi and Tikopia people, done by Meyer Fortes and Raymond Firth.
+In the 1930s, ethnographic research on the educational forms of the Tallensi and Tikopia people was conducted and published by United Kingdom-based anthropologists Meyer Fortes and Raymond Firth.
 However, there was limited crossover between American cultural anthropologists and British social anthropologists studying educational forms and functions until World War II, which fundamentally altered the geographic and theoretical scope of American cultural anthropology.

-In 1954, George Spindler convened the first Educational Anthropology Conference at Stanford, which was supremely influential in moving educational anthropology out of its formative years and into the field consolidation that defined the 1960s.
+In 1954, George Spindler convened the first Educational Anthropology Conference at Stanford, which moved educational anthropology out of its formative years and into the field consolidation that defined the 1960s.
 As such, Education and Anthropology (1955), edited by George Spindler, is upheld as one of the earliest texts that argued for and illustrated the distinct presence of educational anthropology as a subfield of cultural anthropology.
 This edited work is a report of the 1954 conference and includes papers including "Anthropology and Education: An Overview" (George Spindler), "The Method of Natural History and Education Research" (Solon Kimball), and "Discrepancies in the Teaching of American Culture" (Dorothy Lee).